hassio-addons/addon-motioneye/README.md

 can be used as a Baby Monitor, Construction Site Montage Viewer, Store Camera DVR, Garden Security, and much more.

+Some cool feature of motionEye:

+- Support for a ridiculous amount of cameras, including IP cams.
+- Add multiple cameras by hooking up multiple motionEye instances together.
+  For example, by using MotionEyeOS on a Pi Zero + Pi camera in your network.
+- Supports uploading recording into Google Drive and Dropbox.
+- motion detection, including email notification and scheduling.
+- Can record continuously, motion, or timelapse, with retention settings.

 ## Installation

 The installation of this add-on is pretty straightforward and not different in